The Norwalk Art Festival -- June 27 & 28, 2020

 This juried fine art and fine craft festival will have some performing artists as well as a tempting international food court.
 The event features a high quality arts experience for both the visitors as well as the artists.
 Applications are available at Gordonfinearts.org.

 There is are many special events for children and adults through the weekend long event.
 Jerry's Artarama and the Norwalk Arts Commission host a free hands-on art experience at the Children's Art Workshop area.
 There is a community mural project and plenty of art supplies to inspire artists of all ages.
-Bring your talents and enjoy sketching the Mayor at 12:30 Saturday.
+Bring your talents and enjoy.

 The Lockwood Mathews Mansion Museum will give mini-tours for a reduced rate of $5, this will be through-out the weekend.

-The Center for Contemporary Printmaking will be open for their annual Foot Print show and sale.
+The Center for Contemporary Printmaking will be open for their Annual Print show and sale.
 Saturday 10 - 5 and Sunday hours 12 - 5.
-Stop in and see artists with works in progress and enjoy a beautiful show as well.
+Stop in and see artists with works in progress and enjoy a beautiful show of mIniature prints as well.

 All of the works exhibited are for sale and original artwork is made available in a wide variety of price ranges.
 There is something for every taste and budget at this beautiful annual arts event.